Opinion | Trump has deliberately made our government more dysfunctional. Here’s how Biden can fix it.

 Even now, Trump is developing regulations that appear to have no purpose other than gumming up the works for his successor.

 Last week, for example, the Department of Health and Human Services proposed a rule that would require nearly every regulation ever issued to automatically expire unless reviewed within a certain time.
-The goal seems to be to jam up the Biden administration, so it spends all its time keeping Medicaid, CHIP and Medicare from accidentally blowing up.
+The goal seems to be to jam up the Biden administration, so it spends all its time keeping Medicaid, the Children’s Health Insurance Program and Medicare from accidentally blowing up.

 Merely rolling back Trump-era regulations and enforcement memos won’t be sufficient to repair the damage if government infrastructure remains weak.
 And it might, without concerted effort to improve employee morale.

-There have been purges, sidelinings of expert talent, and voluntary brain drain across government agencies.
+There have been purges, sidelinings of expert talent and voluntary brain drain across government agencies.
 Morale is poor at agencies whose missions have fundamentally changed under Trump, such as the increasingly anti-consumer Consumer Financial Protection Bureau.
-At least two targeted agencies, the U.S. Agriculture Department’s Economic Research Service and the National Institute of Food and Agriculture, were effectively dismantled; a sudden (seemingly punitive) forced move across the country led 75 percent of affected employees to quit.
+At least two targeted agencies, the Agriculture Department’s Economic Research Service and the National Institute of Food and Agriculture, were effectively dismantled; a sudden (seemingly punitive) forced move across the country led 75 percent of affected employees to quit.

 Further, one possibly enduring legacy of Trumpism may be the normalization of threats against public servants.
 Former Trump adviser Stephen K. Bannon recently called for beheading public health expert Anthony S. Fauci; myriad other death threats have been made against politicians, state and local election officials, and other career civil servants.